uschatto/SE-Final-Project/Bot.md

 ## **Bot Platform and Implementation**
 > [Bot Platform and Implementation](https://github.ncsu.edu/csc510-fall2019/CSC510-8/blob/master/Milestone2/bot.js)

 <p align="justify">SecBot is fully operational within Slack.
 The code is written in node.js.
-Our bot makes requests to Virus Total API and API for Image Moderation; the reponses have been mocked for this milestone.
+Our bot makes requests to VirusTotal API and WebPurify API; the reponses have been mocked for this milestone.
 SecBot is integrated with Slack API.

 The bot can perform all the functions as mentioned in the use cases.
 When files(or images) are uploaded, it scans for virus.
 When a file contains virus, the file is removed and entries, consisting of names of the file and the person who uploaded the file, are logged in report.csv file.
 A threshold is set on the number of entries in the file.
 If the threshold is reached, the file is sent to the primary owner of the workspace and the file is cleared.
 When images are uploaded, it initially checks if the image is corrupted.
 If it is not, it then checks if the image is inappropriate. </p>